onyekaonwuama/airbnb-clone-project/README.md

 ### Search and Filtering
 Enables users to filter properties by location, price, availability, and more.
 This improves the user experience when browsing listings.

+## API Security

+### Authentication
+Only registered users can access certain API endpoints.
+We'll use secure token-based authentication (e.g., JWT) to verify identity.

+### Authorization
+Different roles (guest, host, admin) will have different permissions.
+This ensures users can only perform actions they're allowed to (e.g., only hosts can manage properties).

+### Rate Limiting
+Limits the number of API requests per user over a period of time to prevent abuse, such as brute-force login attempts or API spamming.

+### Data Validation and Sanitization
+All input will be validated and sanitized to prevent injection attacks and maintain data integrity.

+### Secure Payment Processing
+Sensitive data, especially related to payments, will be handled via third-party services using industry-standard encryption and security protocols.

+Security is essential to protect user data, maintain trust, and comply with data protection standards.